dcorre/gmadet/docs/examples.rst

 For all images in ``data/`` this will perform:

 * Astrometric calibration with SCAMP using GAIA DR2 by default.
+* PSFEx is sued to estimate the PSF FWHM.
 * If not already present in ``gmadet/ps1Dir/``, download PS1 archive stack images matching your image field of view.
 Then rescale the images to a linear scale and store them in ``gmadet/ps1RescaledDir/``.
 * Perform an image substraction using hotpants.
 The ``--ps1_method individual`` means that the substraction will be performed using each PS1 images separately.
 All subimages are combined in a substracted mosaic image at the end of the process.
 * Find sources using SExtractor on the substracted mosaic image using a threshold of 4.